akumar-9/ai-based-voice-prescription/README.md

    pip install -r requirements.txt
    ```

-3. Ensure the `prescription-templete.jpg` is placed in the `templete` folder.
+3. Ensure the `prescription-template.jpg` is placed in the `template` folder.

 ## Usage